Qamrul-Hassan/Qamrul-Hassan/README.md

 - Building responsive websites with HTML, CSS, and Bootstrap.
 [View Projects](#)
 - Experimenting with Tailwind for utility-first CSS design.
 [View Projects](#)
 - Using JavaScript and React to add dynamic, interactive elements.
 [View Projects](#)
+- Exploring Next.js for SSR (Server-Side Rendering) and static website generation.
+[View Projects](#)

 ---

 ### 🎯 **Goals for 2024**
 - Build a fully responsive website from scratch.
 - Contribute to open-source projects.
-- Master JavaScript and dive deeper into React.
+- Master JavaScript and dive deeper into React and Next.js.

 ---